AOx0/github_page/blog/type-guidance.md

 Rust provides `std::marker::PhantomData` which has a variety of uses.
 In this writeup, we will use it to implement specific methods for each stage of a structure by using unit types as stage markers.

+This is an exercise of the section *"Type System Guidance"* at Chapter 3 of Jon Gjengset's *"Rust for Rustaceans"* excellent book.

 First, bring into scope `std::marker::PhantomData`.